 The prevalence of suicide and self-harm in children and adolescence is a subject we should all be concerned with.
 For the 2019 Judy Dunn National Conference we have gathered together the leading academics, clinicians, and researchers in fields of self-harm and suicide, plus those who have lived experience.

-Join us for the latest evidence-based research, lived experience examples, interactive workshops, and a panel debate.
+Join us for the latest evidence-based research, lived experience examples, and interactive workshops.

 - Clare Stafford, CEO Charlie Waller Memorial Trust, ‘Breaking the Taboo – Talking about suicide’

 - Keynote speaker, Prof. Christian Schmahl ‘Neurobiology of self-harm in BPD’